TheOdinProject/curriculum/html_css/v2/main-course/selectors.md

 </body>
 ~~~

-Using these pseduo-elements this way would give us this result:
+Using these pseudo-elements this way would give us this result:

-Let's 😎 🥸 🤓 emojify 😎 🥸 🤓 this span!
+Let's 😎 🥸 🤓 emojify 🤓 🥸 😎 this span!

 [`::selection`](https://css-tricks.com/almanac/selectors/s/selection/) allows you to change the highlighting when a user selects text on the page.